CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 are 110 (unencrypted) or 995 (encrypted).
 So we can write: \
 `sourceTransportPort == 110 or sourceTransportPort == 995 or destinationTransportPort == 110 or destinationTransportPort == 995`

-Instead of IPFIX IEs we can use universal identifiers: \
+Instead of IPFIX IEs, we can use universal identifiers: \
 `src port 110 or src port 995 or dst port 110 or dst port 995`

 Source and destination port can be merged: \